 Failing Standards.
 All 50 states are engaged in at least a few standardized practices in their public schools to combat obesity.
 Every state, for example, has a physical education requirement and most have a health education requirement; about two-thirds have adopted Nutritional Standards for Competitive Foods (vending machines and other non-school-provided meals), while not quite half have also adopted the federal Nutritional Standards for School Meals.

-- nutritional standards for competing foods (added in 2010)
+- nutritional standards for competing foods such as vending machines (added in 2010)

 - physical education